tilnea/tictactoe/README.md

+# Run program

+- pnpm install
+- pnpm run dev

+# Run tests

+- pnpm test

+# What I have done

+I created a fun, pretty and colorful Tic Tac Toe game.
+I used styled-components to scope my styles, I usually use css-modules but though it would be fun to try styled-components for this project.
+I put all my re-usable components in a component folder.
+I put my layout in a layout folder (this component is npt reusable) I have a SVG sprite for my svgs.
+I put my calculations in a utils file.
+In a bigger project it would rather be a utils folder with several files with different util functions, but for thois project I decided to keep them all in one file.

+# I got stuck on

+Because the project was named Interview%20Test/Interview Test I got problems trying to run the tests and this took me to much time (hours) to figure out. the %20 was read as " " sometimes and "%20" at other times.
+So when I finally figured that out and renamed the project the tests worked fine.

+I also spent to much time on trying to make a animating SVG background.
+I never done this before and I really wanted the X and Os to animate on change of player, instead of just changing like today.
+I would also like to use the svgs from the sprite-sheet as background images.

+# What I would like to do more (if I did not get stuck with the test-problem above)

+I would like to hanle tie better, do a better check and write tests for it.
+I would like to tweek animations more - but it's a never ending project I realized.
+There are two jumps when clicking Play and the first cell the first time the user play the game (and maybe on some other places aswell).
+Its annyong and something I would like to fix.
+If I remove the Background component wrapping everyting it goes away.
+But I did not have time to investogate more at the moment.

+I figured its better to send you my solution now instead of taking more time.

+# Assigment

 ![Inserting image...](tictactoe.png)

 The final goal of this take-home assessment is having a functional Tic-tac-toe game.
 The game should be playable by 2 players on the same computer and we recommend that you don’t spend more than a couple of hours on it.
 The requisites are the following: